-Degree plans must be filed with the Office of Research and Graduate Studies before registration for the spring semester of the student's/resident's first year.
-If there is a need to deviate from that curriculum, the change and the reason for it must be submitted to the Office of Research and Graduate Studies for approval before a student/resident registers for the first time.
+Degree plans must be submitted online via the Document Processing Submission System (DPSS) before registration for the spring semester of the student's/resident's first year.
+If there is a need to deviate from that curriculum, changes in course work or committee membership may be requested by petition to OGAPS before a student/resident registers for the first time.
 Petition forms may be downloaded from the Student Forms and Information page.

 For students in advanced education programs that are less structured and do not itemize specific courses in a degree plan in the College catalog, the following applies:

-After students in Biomedical Sciences (BMS) have met with the Program Director and settled on the tentative list of initial courses, that list must be forwarded to the Office of Research and Graduate Studies.
-Then, when a mentor has been selected and the degree can be updated (no later than the end of the first semester of residence) a degree plan must be submitted to the Office of Research and Graduate Studies for approval.
+After students in Biomedical Sciences (BMS) degree programs have met with the Program Director and settled on the tentative list of initial courses, that list must be forwarded to the Office of Research and Graduate Studies.
+Then, when a mentor has been selected and the degree can be updated (no later than the end of the first semester of residence) a degree plan must be submitted online via DPSS for approval.

 The core curriculum is a demanding academic requirement consisting of intensive study in the basic sciences and integrated clinical sciences.
 Individual advanced education programs require successful completion of certain core courses.
 Consult the individual specialty training program for details.